Vladimir-csp/xdg-terminal-exec/README.md

 # xdg-terminal-exec

 Proposal for XDG terminal execution utility and default terminal specification.

 The configuration spec is crafted in image of [mime-apps-spec](https://specifications.freedesktop.org/mime-apps-spec/latest/ar01s02.html) using different names in similar structure, governed by [basedir-spec](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).

-Terminal emulators with their exec arguments are described by desktop entries placed in directories named `xdg-terminals` provided via XDG_DATA hierarchy.
+Terminal emulators with their exec arguments are described by desktop entries.
+Either stock entries can be used (marked by `TerminalEmulator` category), or separate entries placed in directories named `xdg-terminals` provided via XDG_DATA hierarchy.
+Selection mechanism is described below.

 Preferred terminals are configured in config files named `xdg-terminals.list` provided via XDG_CONFIG hierarchy.
 Format for config file is a a simple newline-separated list of desktop entries. #Comments and dangling whitespaces are trimmed.